COVID-19 ACT: Non-Profits, Individuals – Supporting the Community Sector

 – Provision of $500,000 in funding to the head-licensees of arts facilities to enable the waiving of fees for sub-licensees for six months.

-– No rent for a six-month period from 1 April 2020 for community groups occupying ACT Government owned properties, including ACT Government owned arts facilities.
+– No rent for a six-month period from 1 April 2020 for community groups occupying ACT Government owned properties.
+This includes ACT Government owned arts facilities.

 5. Education Digital Delivery